About the teaching

 Mary Anne Campbell

 Mary Anne is a skilled, observant and effective teacher and clinician.
-Credentialed by the Foundation for the Equestrian Arts as an instructor in classical dressage, Mary Anne has an international following and regularly teaches dressage across the US and in Europe.
-Mary Anne has the deep, old knowledge based in the literature of thousands of years of equitation, a degree in art, and decades of riding and teaching experience to bring all of this home to you.
+Credentialed by the Foundation for the Equestrian Arts as an instructor in classical dressage, Mary Anne has an international following and regularly teaches across the US and in Europe.
+Mary Anne has the deep, old knowledge based in decades of study, sourced in the literature of thousands of years of equitation, along with the discerning eye earned in a degree in art, and decades of riding and teaching experience.
+It’s a good set of skills and practical work that makes it easier to bring really great riding home to you.

 Mary Anne’s work is guided by the unique mentality of the student she’s mentoring.
 If you’re a ‘top down’ learner, you’ll find the theoretical basis on which to build your riding.
 At the same time, she’ll help your brain begin to integrate with your body more and more effectively.

-If you’re a kinesthetic, or a heart-felt learner, you’ll be working in a movement, or a connection based series of lessons as Mary Anne will slowly help your mind begin to make sense of the interaction.
+If you’re a kinesthetic, or movement based learner you’ll be working in a movement based series of lessons as Mary Anne will help your body stay active and your mind begin to make sense of the interaction.

 Enjoying people as much as she does horses, Mary Anne meets you where you are and helps you develop into the best rider you can be.